When and how can I register my children?

 What is the size of each class?

-Optimal size for each class is 15 students, and we strive for a minimum of 5 students per class to make it feasible for the instructor to effectively teach the material.
+Maximum size for each class is 12 students, and we strive for a minimum of 5 students per class to make it feasible for the instructor to effectively teach the material.
 If fewer than 5 students enroll in a course, we reserve the right to cancel the course.
-Whenever more than 15 students have enrolled in a course, we will create another section of that course to make sure the class size stays under 15 students.
+Whenever more than 15 students have enrolled in a course, we will create another section of that course to make sure the class size stays under 12 students.

 What are the hours?

-Hours are generally 8:30 am to 3:30 pm.
+Hours are 9:00 am to 3:00 pm.
 Specific course starting and ending times will be posted once we finalize the Master Schedule.
-Monday Enrichment hours will vary.

 What can my student expect with regard to the workload and pace of the courses at Ironwood Academy?